pfalcon/utemplate/README.md

 More examples are available in the [examples/](examples/) directory.

-If you want to see a complete example web application which uses utemplate, refer to https://github.com/pfalcon/notes-pico .
+If you want to see a complete example web application which uses `utemplate`, refer to https://github.com/pfalcon/notes-pico .

 License